A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar embeds the dignity, identity, and legal equality of all communities within the federal constitution.
-It ensures that no tradition is subordinated, no identity erased, and no citizen excluded from the full protection of the law.
+This pillar places dignity, identity, and legal equality at the core of the federal constitution, where no tradition is subordinated, no identity erased, and no citizen excluded from the protection of the law.

 Policy Function